sp80808/recording-studio-tycoon/tasks/active_context.md

 # Current State of Development

 ## Current Work Focus
-The current focus is on enhancing core gameplay systems, expanding content, and fleshing out the music industry simulation.
+The current focus is on implementing Phase 2 Advanced Systems: Dynamic Market Trends, Reputation & Relationship Management, and Studio Perks & Specializations.
+These systems add strategic depth and long-term progression to the core gameplay.

 ## Active Decisions and Considerations
 - Implemented new minigames and expanded existing ones.